 A tapestry illustrating the 1066 Norman invasion returns to the U.K.

-French President Emmanuel Macron and British Prime Minister Keir Starmer met last week to discuss Ukraine and migration.
+This week, French President Emmanuel Macron and British Prime Minister Keir Starmer met to discuss Ukraine and migration.
 But the two allies also discussed another conflict, one that goes way back to the year 1066.
 From London, NPR's Lauren Frayer explains.

 (SOUNDBITE OF ARCHIVED RECORDING)